Understanding City Debt

 - The following for each debt obligation: (a) the issued and un-issued amount; (b) the spent and unspent amount; (c) the maturity date; and (d) the stated purpose for which the debt obligation was authorized;

 - The current credit rating given by any nationally recognized credit rating organization to debt obligations of the political subdivision; and

 - Any other information that the political subdivision considers relevant or necessary to explain the values.

 The City of Southlake borrows money to build large, capital assets that have a useful life of at least 20 years.
-Over the past several years, the City has limited its use of property-tax supported bonds, opting instead to pay cash for these projects.
+Over the past several years, the City has limited its use of property-tax-supported bonds, opting instead to pay cash for these projects.
 Other projects are built with special funding, approved by the voters for that purpose, or with fees paid by ratepayers for the service.
-The City manages its debt responsibly as evidenced by two AAA bond ratings.
+The City manages its debt responsibly as evidenced by AAA bond ratings.